 Selection of rewilding candidates

 We modelled a rewilding scenario where extant terrestrial mammals can be reintroduced to present-natural ranges and extinct species can be replaced by living mammals following conservative selection criteria.
-We searched for rewilding candidates that were phylogenetically close and functionally similar to globally extinct species and that could toleratewith climatic conditions of their ranges. sPopulation restorations, i.e. reintroductions into present-natural ranges, were prioritised over introductions of functional analogues, as moving species’ outside their indigenous range is inherently riskier than reintroductions due to unforeseeable uncertainties and ecological risks (Fernández et al. 2017).
+We searched for rewilding candidates that were closely-related and similarly-sized to extinct terrestrial mammals and that had similar climatic niches.
+We prioritized reintroductions into present-natural ranges over introductions of functional analogues, as moving species’ outside their indigenous range is inherently riskier than reintroductions due to unforeseeable uncertainties and ecological risks (Fernández et al. 2017).
 For assessing rewilding replacements, we examined each biogeographic realm separately (Olson et al., 2001), as these are areas where ecological and evolutionary processes operate most strongly (Olson & Dinerstein, 2002).
 We excluded Antarctica because no terrestrial mammal lives there and Oceania because no strictly managed IUCN protected areas >= 5,000 km^2 are found there (Figure 1).

 For globally extinct species, we selected as functional analogues the species from the same family that had similar size (within the 50% range of extinct species' body mass) and the largest climatically suitable range within the present-natural of the extinct species in each biogeographic realm.
 We made two exceptions to the above criteria: 1) proboscidean megaherbivores (>=1,000kg; Malhi et al., 2016) were allowed to be replaced by the two extant elephants Elephas maximus and Loxodonta africana, as they promote ecosystem processes, e.g., nutrient cycles and vegetation clearing, similar to extinct megaherbivore Proboscidea (J. Donlan, 2005; Janzen & Martin, 1982; Josh Donlan et al., 2006); 2) extinct Felidae and Ursidae megacarnivores (>= 100 kg; Malhi et al., 2016) were allowed to be replaced by extant megacarnivores of the same family, as megacarnivores regulate abundance and activity of large herbivores (Laundré, Hernández, & Ripple, 2010; Ripple et al., 2014), necessary to restore trophic complexity in self-sustaining ecosystems (Perino et al., 2019), .

 To avoid negative impacts from introductions of functional analogues into present-natural ranges of similarly-sized – i.e., within 50% of the body mass – extant species of the same taxonomic group, we excluded the functional analogue to prevent potential competition between two species (Linnell & Strand, 2000).
 For the remaining functional analogues, we selected the species that had the largest climatically suitable range overlapping within the present-natural range of the extinct species in each biogeographic realm.
 We did not select species for rewilding that violated any of the above criteria.
 See electronic supplement material, figure S3 for a schematic representation of the selection criteria.